Effective Fall 2021

-The Emergency Medical Services Major at Penn College includes extensive classroom, laboratory, clinical, and field coursework that exceeds the current National Education Standards for Paramedics.
+The Paramedic Science Major at Penn College includes extensive classroom, laboratory, clinical, and field coursework that exceeds the current National Education Standards for Paramedics.
 The program culminates in an Associate’s degree, which is the minimum education level required for promotion in many major EMS systems.
 Students who successfully complete this major become eligible to take the National Registry exam at the Paramedic Level to become certified as a paramedic.

 Recommended High School Subjects

-Students desiring to enter into the paramedic profession are strongly encouraged to complete the following courses while in high school: four units of anatomy and physiology (with lab), four units of English, three units of psychology, and three units of mathematics, including algebra and statistics.
+Students desiring to enter into the paramedic profession are strongly encouraged to complete the following courses while in high school: four units of anatomy and physiology (with lab), four units of English, three units of psychology, three units of mathematics (including algebra and statistics), and completion of an EMT course including certification as an EMT.

 Special Admissions Requirements